JBEI/jqmm/README.md

 Code can be found in the /code folder whereas data used for the demonstratiosn can be found in the /data folder.

-This library requires a GAMS and CONOPT licenses to work.
+This library requires GAMS (https://www.gams.com/) and CONOPT (http://www.conopt.com/) licenses to work.

 ## Getting Started